Maharaniyon ki Chhatriyan- Jaipur’s distinct, offbeat place

 Summing up

 Spread over a huge area of 4.5 acres, this lesser-known site attracts very few visitors.
 We had the whole place to ourselves despite February being a peak season.
-Furthermore, with such stunning architecture, the entire space makes a great backdrop for photo/video shoots.
-Maharaniyon ki Chhatriyan is among the best offbeat places in Jaipur city we visited so far.
+Moreover, with such stunning architecture, the entire space makes a great backdrop for photo/video shoots.
+Undoubtedly, Maharaniyon ki Chhatriyan is among the best offbeat places in Jaipur city we visited so far.

 Things to know before visiting Maharaniyon ki Chhatriyan